ebd622/fe-samples/routing/README.md

 If you know that the component your are on may never be relaoaded *from whithin that component*, than you may not need `observable`, using `snapshot` will be enough.
 Otherwise, you need to use an aproach with `observable`.

 ### L135 An important note about route observable
+When you subsribe to a `observable` your subscription will leave in a memory, eveny when a component is destroyed.
+This is because a subscriprion is not closely tied to your component.